basharaj/basharaj.github.io/_posts/2017-03-24-submitting-spark-jobs-to-YARN-from-Java.markdown

 ```
 * **SparkConf**

-[SparkConf](http://spark.apache.org/docs/1.6.2/api/java/org/apache/spark/SparkConf.html) is used to set the various Spark configurations which you would normally pass on `--conf` when using `spark-submit`.
+[SparkConf](http://spark.apache.org/docs/1.6.2/api/java/org/apache/spark/SparkConf.html) is used to set the various Spark configurations which you would normally pass on to `--conf` when using `spark-submit`.
 For example:

 ```
 SparkConf sparkConf = new SparkConf();
 sparkConf.set("spark.yarn.preserve.staging.files", "true");
 ```

-* The Client Arguments
+* **The Client Arguments**

 One confusing thing about Spark is that there is no single way to configure it.
 Some configurations are set using configuration properties, some are using command line arguments and some using System properties.
 [ClientArguments](https://github.com/apache/spark/blob/v1.6.2/core/src/main/scala/org/apache/spark/deploy/ClientArguments.scala) is a Scala class that can be used
 to pass the command line arguments that you would normally pass to `spark-submit` command.
 This for example includes the job name, job class, job Jar..etc.
 One way to pass those arguments is to create a List of Strings as so: